 The good news is that we are starting to see some signs (albeit on a small scale) that the #cleaneating tide is starting to turn.
 As people become more sceptical of the advice from wellness gurus and the associated Instagram Food, they will hopefully turn to qualified dietitians and nutritionists, who can help them achieve true health and wellness; that is a life filled with messy kitchens, real food and cupcakes baked with the most important people.

+Baking cupcakes with my daughter when she was 3 years old.
 Can you spot the batter on her nose?
 And the photo hides the big mess we made together!